Reserved Accessible Spaces

 Accessible parking spaces on campus are exclusively for those persons displaying state-authorized Department of Motor Vehicles (DMV) disabled placards or plates.
-These permits are available to any individual who has a disability lasting six weeks or longer in duration.
+These permits are available to any individual who has a disability lasting six weeks or longer.
 Only a state DMV disabled placard or plate allows parking in accessible spaces and free parking at metered spaces for visitors.

 The university’s interactive campus map includes accessible parking information.

 Faculty, staff, or students displaying a DMV disabled placard or plate are also required to display a Virginia Tech parking permit when parking on the campus.

 Unauthorized vehicles parked in accessible spaces will be ticketed and towed at the owner’s expense.